manuelkiessling/manuel.kiessling.net/content/adding-a-play2-application-as-a-sub-project-to-an-existing-sbt-project.md

 </p>

 <p>
-<a href="https://github.com/journeymonitor/analyze/commit/4a899b07cb9637142b849975babec8579a5a066f">Commit 4a899b0 on the journeymonitor/analyze repo</a> on Github shows the differences before and after adding the new sub-project.
+<a href="https://github.com/journeymonitor/analyze/commit/4a899b07cb9637142b849975babec8579a5a066f">Commit 4a899b0 on the journeymonitor/analyze repo</a> on GitHub shows the differences before and after adding the new sub-project.
 </p>